JCSDA/jedi-docs/docs/inside/jedi-components/mpas-jedi/testing.rst

 All the ctesting in MPAS-JEDI is controlled through :code:`mpas-jedi/test/CMakeLists.txt`.
 A ctest may be either a unit test, which exercises an individual method in a given class, or an application test that executes a generic application.
 Benchmark results are provided accompanying the ctests.
-A unit ctest contains results in a referene log file based on analytical solutions or accurate numerical studies.
+A unit ctest contains results in a reference log file based on analytical solutions or accurate numerical studies.
 Each application ctest has an associated reference based on a previous execution of the same test.
 To determine the pass or failure for a ctest, the actual output is compared against the reference log file within